 Do you have a passion for Antiques, enjoy arranging furniture and creating visual displays?
-If so, than you may want to create your own small business by setting up a booth in an Antique Mall.
+If so, you may want to create your own small business by setting up a booth in an Antique Mall.

-Antique Malls are created by a group of Antique Dealers who rent a space sometimes referred to as a booth.
-Each space or booth is maintained and decorated by individual dealers.
-The cost of rentals are usually on a month to month basis starting at about $25 a month for a few shelves, to several hundred dollars for a larger floor space.
-Many Antique Dealers have multiple streams of income by renting spaces at several malls, displaying at shows and running eBay stores.
-Each space in a mall reflects the individual taste and style of display.
-Here is a short video touring booth displays in a mall.
+Antique Malls feature a group of Antique Dealers who rent a space sometimes referred to as a booth.
+Each area or booth is maintained and decorated by individual dealers.
+The rentals’ cost is usually monthly, starting at about $25 a month for a few shelves to several hundred dollars for larger floor space.
+Many Antique Dealers have multiple income streams by renting rooms at several malls, displaying at shows, and running eBay stores.
+Each area in a mall reflects the individual taste and style of display.

 How to Get Started – Study Your Competition

 Designing and creating a space to display and sell your antiques takes some planning.
-Before renting a booth space, visit several antique malls in your area and study how others have setup their displays.
-The goal is to make use of every square inch your space while allowing your visitors to see and access all of your products.
-Be sure to check out how the price tags are made, and how they are attached to items.
+Before renting a booth space, visit several antique malls in your area and study how others have set up their displays.
+The goal is to use every square inch of space, allowing your visitors to see and access all of your products.
+How are the price tags designed and attached to items?
 Which type of displays best grab your attention and make you notice what is for sale?

 Find Out the Rules and Regulations

 Compare the pricing and regulations at several malls before signing a lease.
-There are rules and restrictions in place at each Mall to ensure the success of your business.
-Some Malls require dealers to spend a certain number of hours per month to help staff the floor while other malls provide that service.
+There are rules and restrictions in place at each mall to ensure the success of your business.
+Some malls require dealers to spend a certain number of hours per month to help staff the floor, while other malls provide that service.
 There are also commission fees involved for items sold.
 They range from 5% to 20% of goods sold.
-These fees vary among malls and need to be considered when choosing where you set up your business.
+The costs vary among malls and are essential to consider when choosing where you set up your business.